zoom/meetingsdk-web-sample/README.md

   1. Include the src
   <script src=” https://d24cgw3uvb9a9h.cloudfront.net/static/90077/js/api/zoommtg.js”></script>

-  2. Check the sample java code on how to create a meeting signature
+  2. Check the sample java code on how to create a meeting signature - it's very straightforward to write it in java script or in other languages
-  3. Check our REST API documentation to find out how to get the API key and how to create meetings
+  3. Check our REST API documentation to find out how to get the API key/secret and how to create meetings